Tofukuji Temple in Kyoto

 Facts & Figures

 Tofukuji is a Zen Buddhist temple and the head temple of the Tofukuji School of the Rinzai sect.
 It belongs to the Five Great Zen Temples of Kyoto (Kyoto Gozan), which are Tenryu-ji temple, Nanzen-ji temple (Supervisor Role), Shokoku-ji temple, Kennin-ji temple, Tofukuji and Manju-ji.
 The wording Tofukuji is a combination of parts of famous temple names from the city Nara.
-To - comes from the Todaiji Temple and fuku from Kofukuji Temple.
+To - comes from the Todaiji Temple and fuku from the Kofukuji Temple.
 It expressed the desire of its founder to match those temples from Nara in their greatness.
 The Tofukuji complex consists of 24 sub-temples and covers an area of 240000 m2, which makes it the largest in Kyoto.
-The place is known for its unique garden architecture, oldest Zen gate (Sanmon) in Japan, colourful leaves of its maple trees (momiji) during autumn and a 100 meter long covered wooden bridge with spectacular views.
+The place is known for its unique garden architecture, the oldest Zen gate (Sanmon) in Japan, the colorful leaves of its maple trees (momiji) during autumn, and a 100-meter-long covered wooden bridge with spectacular views.
 There are two paid areas which are Hojo (Abbot’s Quarters) and Tsutenkyo Bridge together with Kaisando Hall.

 My tips for local activities